 Review (follow up) £95 (excluding X rays & 3D scans)

-*A permanent bonded foundation (filling) to seal and restore the integrity of the top part of the tooth will be placed immediately after root canal treatment has been completed (unless your dentist as specifically has requested a provisional restoration), the fee for this is included in the above fees.
+*A permanent bonded foundation (filling) to seal and restore the integrity of the top part of the tooth will be placed immediately after root canal treatment has been completed (unless your dentist as specifically has requested a provisional restoration), and is included in the above fees.
 This foundation/filling will be definitive, and when indicated will be used as a foundation to support a subsequent onlay/crown-this will reduce the number of visits and/or expedite any further treatment required with your dentist.

 In more complex cases the root canal treatment fee may be higher (for example removing existing broken instruments or repair existing perforations)- you will be quoted prior to commencing treatment if this is the case.